District of Columbia Department of Consumer and Regulatory Affairs: Mission

 According to the DCRA: The mission of the Department of Consumer and Regulatory Affairs is to protect the health, safety, economic interests, and quality of life of residents, businesses, and visitors in the District of Columbia by issuing licenses and permits, conducting inspections, enforcing building, housing, and safety codes, regulating land use and development, and providing consumer education and advocacy services.

 DCRA is the District of Columbia's regulatory agency.
-DCRA licenses professional and businesses; inspects and regulates building, housing, and land.
+DCRA licenses professionals and businesses; inspects and regulates building, housing, and land.
 DCRA regulates business activities, land and building use, construction safety, oversees historic preservation enforcement, rental housing and real estate, and occupational and professional conduct with the District.
 The department takes legal action against businesses and individuals who violate District laws, and works to prevent the occurrence of illegal, deceptive, and unfair trade practices through education and public awareness programs.

 DCRA protects the health, safety, economic interests and quality of life of residents, business, and visitors in the District of Columbia by issuing licenses and permits, conducting inspections, enforcing building, housing, and safety codes, regulating land use and development, and providing consumer education and advocacy services.
 DCRA consist of six (6) Agency Divisions listed below: